SeanSiders/iso.live/Design/PreProductionDesign.md

 ## Environments

 All environments will have the same low poly aesthetic, with a pallet of vibrant colors, and emissive glows.
 There will be very basic shadowing from light sources.
 A game level will coorespond to a particular piece of music.
 Each level will be designed specifically for that piece of music, with variance in the type of landscape, and overall environment.
-There will be a series of environment templates, from which a subset can be used to build a procedural level that goes along to a designated piece of music.
+There will be a series of environment templates, from which a subset can be used to build a level that goes along to a designated piece of music.

 **Environment Templates**